ansible-collections/hetzner.hcloud/tests/integration/README.md

 # Integration tests

-This document provide information to work with the integrations tests.
+This document provides information to work with the integration tests.

 ## Guidelines